inet-framework/inet-showcases/visualizer/datalinkactivity/doc/index.rst

 With INET simulations, it is often useful to be able to visualize network traffic.
 INET offers several visualizers for this task, operating at various levels of the network stack.
-In this showcase, we examine ``DataLinkVisualizer`` that can provide graphical feedback about data link level traffic.
+In this showcase, we examine :ned:`DataLinkVisualizer` that can provide graphical feedback about data link level traffic.

 The showcase consists of five simulation models, each demonstrating